Your Child's HI Center Appointment

-Our outpatient visits happen on the 3rd floor of the Wood Building on CHOP's Main Campus.
+Our outpatient visits happen on the seventh floor of the Buerger Center for Advanced Pediatric Care on the Raymond G. Perelman Campus.
 During an outpatient visit, you and your child will meet with one of our HI Center pediatric endocrinologists or nurse practitioners, who specialize in the care of children with congenital HI.
 You may also meet with a dietitian or social worker.

 During this visit, our clinical team will:

 - review the history of your child’s HI